 Knowing what to put in an emergency can be a challenge.
 There are plenty of different sources online that will give you a list of what you need.
 No matter what, there are a number of basic items that you need to include in your kit.
 The following is what our family has in our kit currently.

 By far the most important thing to include is water.
 It is recommended to have 4 liters (1 gallon) of water per person, per day.
 This covers drinking, cooking, and cleaning.
 Make sure to include your pet’s water as well.
 For our family, there are four of us – and that includes our dog.
 This means we need 64 liters (17 gallons) of water for a three-day kit.
 That’s a lot of water and can be a challenge to store.
 I actually need to store more, as our current kit only contains half of that.
 Likely the dog won’t need 4 liters a day, however, there is nothing wrong with having some extra water.
 Sturdy water containers are excellent for this emergency supply.

 Having a couple of edible items in your emergency kit is a good idea.
 Ensure these foods are easy to prepare and are not expired.
 Items such as granola bars, cans of tuna, jerky, and other dried foods work well.
 There are also a number of long-term foods to be purchased if you are looking for something else to add.

 First Aid Kit

 The second most important item to include.
 Injuries can happen any day, however, they are more likely to happen during an emergency.
 We also included a first aid manual.
-There are a large variety of emergency kits available, from basic kits to deluxe ones.
+There is a large variety of first aid kits available, from basic kits to deluxe ones.

 No matter the climate, having a blanket is a good idea.
 It can help keep you warm.
 Give you a clean place to sit.
 It can even be used to transport items.